 Communications, whether done internally to align the team on the stages and progress of the funding acquisition process, or to the external stakeholders historically has proven to play a pivotal role key towards a faster conversion probability.
-Those currently holding the unicorn status swear by the positive effects of rolling out positive and targeted conversations in the media to give that extra impetus to the whole fund raising process.
-They believe that funding is not just a game of numbers but is also heavily influenced by perception- about the company and for the founding team.
-There’s a lot that can be fixed or solidified with correct and focussed communication.
-For those starting with the fundraising process, the below mentioned focus areas will help them rethink their approach to the entire process.
+Those currently holding the unicorn status swear by the positive effects of rolling out positive and targeted conversations in the media to give that extra impetus to the whole fundraising process.
+They believe that funding is not just a game of numbers but is also heavily influenced by the perception- of the company and the founding team.
+There’s a lot that can be fixed or solidified with correct and focused communication.
+For those starting with the fundraising process, the below-mentioned focus areas will help them rethink their approach to the entire process.

 A positive image in the industry can help get the start-ups their foot in the right and more importantly credible doors.
 Not just the company’s but the founder’s image makes a big difference in the funding evaluation process.
 This is where PR comes in handy, as through a strategic communication plan, start-ups can help drive positive conversations in the media about the company, its potential in their industry category, and about the founding team, who have built this company to where it is now.

 Showing a high demand for the product/service being offered:

 Everyone wants to be part of a revolution.
 With the use of integrated communication tools, the new-age start-ups are not just showcasing their products and offerings but also advertising the demand that their products are generating.
 This can lead to excitement within the investing community to be a part of a game-changing innovation the company has to offer.